Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Methodology

 \subsubsection{Bandwidth selection}

-As in many applications of kernel estimation, the performance of the smoothing quantile regression strongly depends on the bandwidth choice.
-Following the recommendation of \citet{fer:gue:hor:21} a simple approach was used to select an optimal bandwidth.
-The bandwidth value is computed according to the Rule-of-Thumb (RoT) method by \citet{sco:92}:
+As with many applications of kernel estimation, the performance of smoothing quantile regression depends strongly on the choice of the bandwidth.
+Following the recommendation of \citet{fer:gue:hor:21}, a simple approach is used to select the optimal bandwidth.
+The bandwidth value is calculated according to the Rule-of-Thumb (RoT) method of \citet{sco:92}: